ratovia/pulumi-sample/README.md

 # pulumi-sample

 This sample Pulumi program uses the Node.js runtime to deploy AWS resources.
-It now provisions an IAM role that can perform `s3:GetObject` and `s3:PutObject` on the sample bucket.
+It now provisions an IAM role that can perform `s3:GetObject` and `s3:PutObject` on the sample bucket, and also creates an Amazon ECR repository.

 ## Deploying